-- Coordinates program-specific orientation sessions: chooses dates/times/locations, invites students and guest speakers, prepares agendas, etc. Communicates with students about academic expectations, assignments, etc. Sets up a BlackBoard course page if desired.
+- Coordinates program-specific orientation sessions: chooses dates/times/locations, invites students and guest speakers, prepares agendas, etc. Communicates with students about academic expectations, assignments, etc. Sets up and manages Canvas course page.

-- Works with college administrators and/or the EAO to provide permission codes to students.
+- Works with college administrators and/or the EAO (for transfer credit) to provide permission codes to students.

 Safety, security, health, and conduct:

 - Monitors and notifies students of any risks associated with host country/city, with support of EAO and Director of Global Safety and Security.

 - Prepares for on-site emergencies by writing a detailed Emergency Preparedness Plan.

-- Manages on-site emergencies: communicates with local authorities, facilitates medical evacuation or repatriation, communicates with UNL staff, etc.
+- Manages on-site emergencies in coordination with local authorities, on-site partners, UNL staff, etc.

 - Submits incident reports to the EAO.